 Each spring, students determine their living arrangements for the following year.
-Students who initially choose to return to the residence halls and select a residence hall space, but then later cancel that space are charged a \$200 room cancellation fee.
+Students who initially choose to return to the residence halls and select a residence hall space, but then later cancel that space may incur a \$250 room cancellation fee.
 Students who wish to avoid the charge may remain on wait lists or unassigned for a specific room until they are sure of their plans.

-Off-campus late application fee.....\$200
+Off-campus late application fee.....\$250

-Students who submit an off-campus housing application after May 15 for the following fall term, or after December 1 for the following spring term will be assessed a \$200 late application fee.
+Students who submit an off-campus housing application after May 15 for the following fall term, or after December 1 for the following spring term may incur a \$250 late application fee.

-Early arrival/late departure fee\$50/night
+Early arrival/late departure fee ......\$50/night